leadership programme to develop National OA Actions

 • Expect to contribute about 2 hours a month to this programme.

-• Have demonstrated efforts to account for OA across domestic policies by UN Ocean Conference 2025.
+• Have demonstrated efforts to account for OA across domestic policies within 1 year of joining.

-• Send high-level leadership to participate at events across COP29 and the UN Ocean Conference 2025.
+• Send high-level leadership delegations to participate at events across the Our Ocean Conference, UN Conferences and UNFCCC.

 getting started